phpDocumentor/phpDocumentor/docs/PSR.md

 Obsoletes:        de-facto PHPDoc standard (http://www.phpdoc.org)

-## Table of Contents
+## Table Of Contents

     1. Introduction
       1.1.
 History
-    2. Conventions Used in This Document
+    2. Conventions Used In This Document
     3. Definitions
-    4. Basic principles
+    4. Basic Principles
-    5. The PHPDoc format
+    5. The PHPDoc Format
-      5.1. short-description
+      5.1.
+Short Description
-      5.2. long-description
+      5.2.
+Long Description
-      5.3. tags
+      5.3.
+Tags
-      5.3.1. tag-name
+        5.3.1.
+Tag Name
-      5.3.2. tag-signature
+        5.3.2.
+Tag Signature
       5.4.
 Examples
     6. Inheritance
       6.1.
-Class
+Class Or Interface
       6.2.
-Function / method
+Function Or Method
       6.3.
-Constant / property
+Constant Or Property
     7. Tags
     Appendix A. Types
-    Appendix B. Differences compared with the de-facto PHPDoc standard
+    Appendix B. Differences Compared With The De-facto PHPDoc Standard

 ## 1. Introduction

 ### 1.1.
 History

-## 2. Conventions Used in This Document
+## 2. Conventions Used In This Document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this